MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 ## Overview

-[Application Insights](/azure/azure-monitor/app/app-insights-overview) is an extensible Application Performance Management (APM) service that is part of [Azure Monitor](/azure/azure-monitor/overview).
-It's designed for developers and DevOps professionals to monitor live applications and automatically detect performance anomalies.
-The application monitoring platform includes powerful analytics tools to help diagnose issues and understand how users interact with your application.
-For general monitoring principles, see [Monitoring and diagnostics guidance](/azure/architecture/best-practices/monitoring).
-This guide identifies the different types of data and outlines the required analysis that Azure Monitor supports.
-It also identifies the data collected by Application Insights that enables this analysis.

-This article assumes that you understand system design principles.
-It provides architectural best practices for Application Insights based on the five pillars of the [Azure Well-Architected Framework](/azure/architecture/framework/): Reliability, Security, Cost Optimization, Operational Excellence, and Performance Efficiency.
+Application Insights is an extensible Application Performance Management (APM) service to monitor live applications and automatically detect performance anomalies.
+It includes powerful analytics tools to help diagnose issues and understand how users interact with your application.
+This guide architectural best practices for Application Insights based on the five pillars of the [Azure Well-Architected Framework](/azure/architecture/framework/).

 > [!IMPORTANT]
 >